Fort Lauderdale is one of the bustling anchors of southeastern Florida’s Gold Coast and the Greater Miami area.

 But have no fear!
 While Florida sees a relatively large number of shark attacks compared to other U.S. states, shark encounters are still quite rare.
 Fort Lauderdale itself has only confirmed about 16 unprovoked shark attacks since records began being kept.

-Let’s learn more about the types of shark in Ft.
+Let’s learn more about the types of sharks in Ft.
 Lauderdale, photos, stats, shark attack incidents, and more!

 The Fort Lauderdale area, and indeed the whole southeastern coast of the U.S., supports a globally significant and impressively varied stock of sharks.